 Every time one of these guys sees you play, he’ll form an opinion of you.
 It’s what he’s paid to do.
 Maybe he’ll like you.
 Maybe he won’t.

-The lesson Ranch Guys have learned is that no matter what others think of you or how they rate you, you cannot let their assessment cause you to stop chasing your dreams.
+The lesson ARMory Guys have learned is that no matter what others think of you or how they rate you, you cannot let their assessment cause you to stop chasing your dreams.

 If you want it bad enough and you’re committed to the relentless pursuit of excellence …